microsoft/fluentui-contrib/packages/token-analyzer/README.md

 - ~~assignedSlots in output to track which slots classes are applied to~~
 - ~~Add variables full name to metadata (i.e. classNames.icon instead of just 'icon)~~
 - ~~Module importing~~
+- add config to point to custom prettier config for file output.

 ## Features